-- 2. The net income from operation of a business or profession, including any withdrawal of cash or assets from the operation of the business.
-Expenditures for business expansion or amortization of capital indebtedness will not be used as deductions in determining the net income from a business.
-An allowance for the straight line depreciation of assets used in a business or profession may be deducted as provided in IRS regulations.
-Withdrawals of cash or assets will not be considered income when used to reimburse the household for cash or assets invested in the business; - 3.
-Interest, dividends, and other net income of any kind from real or personal property.
-Expenditures for amortization of capital indebtedness will not be used as deductions in determining net income.
-An allowance for the straight line depreciation of real or personal property is permitted.
-Withdrawals of cash or assets will not be considered income when used to reimburse the household for cash or assets invested in the property; - 4.
-If the Household has Net Household Assets in excess of \$5,000, Annual Income will include the greater of the actual income derived from all Net Household Assets or a percentage of the value of such Assets based on the current passbook savings rate as determined by HUD; - 5.
+- 2. A percentage of the value of such Assets based on the current passbook savings rate as determined by HUD. - 5.
 For a Household with net assets equal to or less than \$5,000, for recertification of income, HHA will accept a household's self- certification.
 The self-certification must state the amount of income the family expects to receive from such assets and this amount must be included in the family's income.
-HHA will obtain third-party verification of all gamily assets every 3 years starting in year 2017. - The full amount of periodic payments received from social security, annuities, insurance policies, retirement funds, pensions, disability or death benefits, and other similar types of periodic receipts [See B. 14. below for treatment of delayed or deferred periodic payment of social security or supplemental security income benefits.]; - 7.
-Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation, and severance pay (But see paragraph B. 3. below concerning treatment of lump-sum additions as Household assets.); - 8.
-All welfare assistance payments (Temporary Assistance to Needy Families, General Assistance) received by or on behalf of any household member; - 9.
-Periodic and determinable allowances, such as alimony and child support payments, and regular cash and non-cash contributions or gifts received from agencies or persons not residing in the dwelling made to or on behalf of household members; and - 10.
+HHA will obtain third-party verification of all family assets every 3 years starting in year 2017. - 6.
+Zero Income Families: Unless the household has income that is excluded for rent computation, families reporting zero income will have their circumstances examined every 90 days until they have stable income.
+Monetary or non-monetary contributions from persons not residing in the dwelling unit for any purpose other than the payment or reimbursement of medical expenses will be considered income. - 7.
+The full amount of periodic payments received from social security, annuities, insurance policies, retirement funds, pensions, disability or death benefits, and other similar types of periodic receipts [See B. 14. below for treatment of delayed or deferred periodic payment of social security or supplemental security income benefits.]; - 8.
+Payments in lieu of earnings, such as unemployment and disability compensation, worker's compensation, and severance pay (But see paragraph B. 3. below concerning treatment of lump-sum additions as Household assets.); - 9.
+All welfare assistance payments (Temporary Assistance to Needy Families, General Assistance) received by or on behalf of any household member; - 10.
+Periodic and determinable allowances, such as alimony and child support payments, and regular cash and non-cash contributions or gifts received from agencies or persons not residing in the dwelling made to or on behalf of household members; and - 11.
 All regular pay, special pay, and allowances of a household member in the Armed Forces.
 (See paragraph B. 7. below concerning pay for exposure to hostile fire.)